EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 ## Using Unfinished Notes
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/96)

-You might have still have some work to do.
+You might still have some work to do.
 One of the codetags below was found.

 - TODO
 - FIXME